Diprosalik/the-end-of-the-moon-1.21.1/README.md

 The whole End will be sourounded with vacuum

-You will loose some oxygen every second but less than in water
+You will loose some oxygen every second but you will be protected during your first end fight!

 To breathe oxygen you will have to right klick with an empty bottle on a Chorus Flower to get a Chorus Fruit Gas Bottle